DivyanshiGautam31/DivyanshiGautam31/README.md

 # 👩‍💻 Divyanshi Gautam

 ### B.Tech (2nd Year) student at Banasthali Vidyapith
-Building industry-ready skills in **data analysis, visualization, and Python-driven solutions** with a strong focus on real-world applications.
+Actively building industry-ready skills in **data analysis, visualization, and Python-driven solutions**, with a strong focus on solving real-world problems through data.

 ---

 ## 🧠 Technical Learning & Experience

 ### 📌 Data Analysis
-- Clean, validate, and transform real-world datasets using **NumPy** and **Pandas**
+- Prepare, clean, and transform real-world datasets using **NumPy** and **Pandas**
-- Apply structured analytical workflows to ensure accuracy and consistency
+- Follow structured analytical workflows to ensure data accuracy, consistency, and reliability

 ### 📌 Data Visualization
-- Create analytical visualizations using **Matplotlib** with emphasis on clarity and interpretation
+- Develop clear and insight-focused visualizations using **Matplotlib**
-- Use visuals as a medium to communicate insights effectively
+- Use visual storytelling to support interpretation and data-driven decision-making

 ### 📌 Interactive Dashboards
-- Build interactive, data-driven dashboards using **Streamlit**
+- Design and build interactive dashboards using **Streamlit**
-- Design workflows that improve usability and understanding
+- Organize analytical workflows to improve usability and user understanding

 ### 📌 Backend Development & APIs
-- Develop and integrate **RESTful APIs** using **Flask**
+- Design, develop, and integrate **RESTful APIs** using **Flask**
-- Understand request–response cycles and modular backend architecture
+- Work with request–response lifecycles and modular backend architectures

 ### 📌 Programming Foundations
-- Apply structured problem-solving using **C and C++**
+- Apply structured and logical problem-solving using **C and C++**
-- Write performance-aware and readable code
+- Write readable, performance-conscious, and maintainable code

 ---

 ## 📈 Ongoing Development

-- Learning **Plotly** and **Seaborn** for advanced data visualization
+- Expanding visualization capabilities using **Plotly** and **Seaborn**
-- Enhancing analytical depth through applied data analysis projects
+- Strengthening analytical depth through hands-on data analysis projects

 ---

 ## ❓ How do I approach my work?

-> I focus on correctness, clarity, and structure in both code and analysis, aiming to build maintainable, interpretable, and extensible systems.
+> I prioritize clarity, correctness, and structure in both code and analysis, with the goal of building maintainable, interpretable, and scalable solutions.
 <!--
 **DivyanshiGautam31/DivyanshiGautam31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.